hiddenlayerai/hiddenlayer-model-scan-github-action/README.md

 - Read the [Understanding GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) page.
 - Read the [GitHub Actions Quickstart](https://docs.github.com/en/actions/quickstart) for a quick overview.

+## GitHub Runner Size

-[!WARNING]
+> [!WARNING]
-The default storage of a Github hosted runner is 14 GB.
+> The default storage of a Github hosted runner is 14 GB.
 Some models can far exceed this limitation leading to the experience of a failure for the GitHub action to complete due to running out of disk space.
 Please reference the [Github Runner Sizing Guide](https://docs.github.com/en/actions/using-github-hosted-runners/using-larger-runners/about-larger-runners) to choose runners appropriate for the models you plan to scan

 ## Inputs